 Make It Honest

 Honestly, beans in quarantine—they last, they fill, and they look good.
 You can hide dry goods away in the pantry or stack them sculpturally on the counter-top for all to enjoy.
 Heck, we use Weck, check!

 One of four plates available in our enduring Rim Line, designed in the 1960s.
-This versatile dinner plate features a distinctively Heath exposed clay rim.
 Functional, clean, and great for stacking, this dinner plate will give any table setting an air of rustic beauty.
+This versatile dinner plate features a distinctively Heath exposed clay rim on pieces glazed in Opaque White, Moonstone, Sand, and Redwood.
+Pieces from the Commune for Heath Collection are fully glazed from edge to edge, which include Barley, Shade, and Redwood, as well.
 Expect lovely variation in our Moonstone and Redwood glazes.